Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 versions 5 and 6 would conclude the proof that 6 is the highest version available.

-However, while being able to determine the exact highest version of a label is sometimes useful (as the next section discusses), this is not always the case.
+While being able to determine the exact highest version of a label is sometimes useful (as the next section discusses), this is not always the case.
 If a user is searching for a specific version of a label, they only need to know whether the highest version at a given log entry is greater than or less than their target version, not its exact value.
-A **truncated binary ladder** is one which stops after the first proof of inclusion for a version greater than or equal to the target version or the first proof of non-inclusion for a version less than the target version.
+A **truncated binary ladder** is one which stops after the first proof of inclusion for a version greater than or equal to the target version, or the first proof of non-inclusion for a version less than the target version.

 ## Most Recent Version